Paddy Kenny (hurler)

-Paddy Kenny (1929–2004) was an Irish sportsperson.
+Patrick Kenny (1929 – 18 April 2004) was an Irish sportsperson.
 He played hurling with his local club Borrisoleigh and with the Tipperary senior inter-county team in the 1940s and 1950s.
 Kenny is regarded as one of Tipperary's greatest-ever players.

 Playing career

 Club

 Kenny played his club hurling with his local Borrisoleigh club and enjoyed much success.
 He won three senior county titles with the club in 1949, 1950 and 1953.